Israel Carmi

-Israel (Yisrael) Carmi (born Israel Weinman, 1917 – 20 January 2008) was an Israeli soldier and the founder of the Tilhas Tizig Gesheften (TTG) Brigade, known for tracking down and executing former Nazi officers after World War II.
+Israel Carmi, or Yisrael Carmi (born Israel Weinman, 1917 – 20 January 2008) was an Israeli soldier and the founder of the Tilhas Tizig Gesheften (TTG) Brigade, known for tracking down and executing former Nazi officers after World War II.

 Life

-Carmi was born in Danzig (now Gdańsk) sometime in 1917.
-At the age of 17 he immigrated to Israel, changing his surname from Weinman to Carmi.
-Carmi worked at a farming kibbutz in the area of Givat HaShlosha in central Israel.
+Carmi was born in Danzig (now Gdańsk) in 1917.
+In 1934 he immigrated to Mandatory Palestine at the age of 17, changing his surname from Weinman to Carmi.
+He settled in kibbutz Givat HaShlosha.
 At the age of 19 (1936) Carmi was recruited into the Haganah (anglicised Hebrew: "The Defense"), and in the winter of 1936 Carmi volunteered for the Palestine Police Force on orders from Haganah.
 During the 1936–1939 Arab revolt in Palestine, Carmi fought whilst outnumbered by the revolting Arabs who tried to overrun Kfar Yehezkel, and in 1938 at the age of 21 Carmi was selected for the Special Night Squads, receiving the Colonial Police Medal of Valor for his duties.

 In 1939 at the end of the Arab Revolt, Carmi returned to Givat HaShlosha and married Tonka, promising to stay on the farm and grow oranges and melons.
 However this changed with the issuance of the White Paper of 1939.
 Carmi joined the Posh (Haganah unit), whose goal was to 'prevent the British from arresting the underground leaders and messing up covert training grounds.

-When World War II broke out Carmi joined the Buffs (Royal East Kent Regiment) under orders from Haganah and became the rank of sergeant.
-During the summer of 1942 Carmi was stationed in Sinia where he stole British arms for future use.
-Carmi also served with the SIG Jewish Commando in North Africa (see Sugarman 'The Jewish Commandos of the SIG' in 'Fighting Back', London, Valentine Mitchell, 2017).
-Then during July 1943 Carmi was in Benghazi as part of the 2nd Battalion of the Palestine Regiment, a supporting unit of the Jewish Brigade.
-Carmi caused mutiny in the 2nd Battalion after the commander ripped down the Israeli flag Carmi had raised instead of a British flag.
+When World War II broke out Carmi enlisted in the British Army on orders from the Haganah and was posted to the Buffs (Royal East Kent Regiment) under orders from Haganah.
+He reached the rank of sergeant.
+During the summer of 1942 Carmi was stationed in the Sinai where he stole British arms for future use.
+Carmi also served with the Special Interrogation Group, a commando unit of German-speaking Jews which saw action in the North African campaign.
+In July 1943 Carmi was in Benghazi as part of the 2nd Battalion of the Palestine Regiment.
+Carmi caused a mutiny in the 2nd Battalion after the commander ripped down the Zionist flag Carmi had raised instead of a British flag.

 In 1944 Carmi joined the Jewish Brigade.
+He saw action in the final stages of the Italian campaign.
+He also engaged in underground Haganah activities.
 Around October 1944 Carmi travelled to Alexandria and then directly to Italy where he smuggled two Haganah operatives as British soldiers, their mission was to determine the truthfulness of the gas chamber rumors.
 From here Carmi travelled north to a base established in Fiuggi.
-After this Carmi and operatives left Italy for Germany, on the way there was an incident in which the group attacked Wehrmacht POWs and as a result the British ordered them not to enter Germany and to stay in Tarvisio.
+After this Carmi and other soldiers left Italy for Germany, on the way there was an incident in which the group attacked Wehrmacht POWs and as a result the British ordered them not to enter Germany and to stay in Tarvisio.